 Current shelter and CDC needs are sports bras M-XL or regular bras in 34-38 in B through D cups.
 Barb Reinert sent several dozen underwear to the shelter thru R.G.
 Riley.
 She wants to see the quality as would be a good source to help women and kids.
 Carol Austin makes underwear for the kids as have some of the other members Christine Widman etc and the kids love them .

 More women are coming to the CDC at the end of the month needing diapers, formula and toiletries.
 Kimmie is encouraging some of these women to use cloth diapers so needs diaper pins and plastic pants or other waterproof cover as well as cloth diapers.
 Kimmie doesn’t have disposable diapers for use at the shelter on a regular basis so will be using cloth ones there as well.
-The diapers can be made from old towels, T shirts, flannel, etc. Patterns can be found here or you can cut a 27 inch square from suitable fabric and finish the edges with an overlock or zigzag stitch.
+The diapers can be made from old towels, T shirts, flannel, etc. Patterns can be found here or you can cut a 27 inch square or a 27 x 20 inch rectangle from suitable fabric and finish the edges with an overlock or zigzag stitch.
 Tote bags are needed to hold the diapers and supplies.
 Pamela A and Deidra Q-H made some in the past for the shelter.

 Laurie and her friend are making a whirlwind 2 day trip to the Rez this weekend to set up the library in the youth center and we’ll be sharing her photos and a full report soon.
 She has collected 300 books over the past year but more will be needed as we think of different ways to get books into the hands of mothers so they can begin reading to their children as infants.
 She will also make a stop at the elder center in Wanblee to drop off some items and meet Jerome.